Leverage Trading Liquidation Explanation And How To Avoid It

 Wrapping up

-Liquidation is the worst-case scenario for any trader using leverage and in this guide, I explain how liquidation happens, how it works, and also how to avoid it.
-I recommend that you start slowly and increase your leverage only when you feel comfortable.
+Liquidation is the worst-case scenario for any trader using margin and in this guide, I explain how liquidation happens, how it works, and also how to avoid it.
+I recommend that you start slowly and increase your borrowed capital only when you feel comfortable.

 Other helpful resources: